redhat-cop/infra.aap_configuration/README.md

 This Ansible collection allows for easy interaction with an AWX or Ansible Controller server via Ansible roles using the AWX/Controller collection modules.

-## REQUIREMENTS
+## Requirements

-The AWX.AWX OR ANSIBLE.CONTROLLER collections MUST be installed in order for this collection to work.
+The awx.awx or ansible.controller collections MUST be installed in order for this collection to work.
 It is recommended they be invoked in the playbook in the following way.

 ```yaml
 ---